 Photo courtesy: Salwa's

-Mix its flour to give perfect shapes to biscuits, cookies, and pastries while reducing the amount of cholesterol rich solid fats (trans-fats).
+Mix its flour to give perfect shapes to biscuits, cookies, and pastries while reducing cholesterol-rich solid fats (trans-fats).

 Arrowroot is relatively safe for human consumption.
-It is gluten free.
-Its powder may be added in baby foods and infant formulas.
+It is gluten-free.
+Its powder may be added to baby foods and infant formulas.
 (Medical disclaimer).